Early Career Framework FAQs

 - How much will the ECF programme cost my school?

-The ECF programme is fully funded by the DfE when you take the full induction programme either directly with us or through one of our delivery partners.
+The ECF programme is fully funded by the DfE when you take the full induction programme either directly with us or through one of our delivery partners (teaching school hubs and multi-academy trusts working with us to deliver our programme).

 In the first year of the ECF, the DfE will provide funds to reduce each early career teacher’s timetable by 10%.

 In the second year, the DfE will provide your school with extra funding to reduce each early career teacher’s timetable by 5%.
 The DfE will also provide funding for in-school mentors in the second year, based on 20 hours of mentoring as well as additional funding for mentors to engage in 36 hours of training provided.